 7. Clean and Well Structure Site for Google Bot

-Ensure that you have a simple site structure that is accessible by Googlebot and other such crawling robots.
-There should also be adequate internal linking between your pages for easy navigation of relevant information.
-You would also want to ensure that your site has clear URL structures without unnecessary parameters leading to distinct content pages.
+Ensure that you have a simple site structure that accesses Google and other such crawling robots.
+There should also be adequate internal linking between your pages to navigate relevant information easily.
+You would also want to ensure your site has clear URL structures without unnecessary parameters leading to distinct content pages.

-This will help crawlers to spend more time in crawling content rather than tracing and retracing their steps.
-Adding links structure schema markup with Google Plus Authenticity will definitely help accomplished this in some way.
+This will help crawlers spend more time crawling content rather than tracing and retracing their steps.
+Adding link structure schema markup with Google Plus Authenticity will help accomplish this in some way.

 8. Avoid posting less than 100 words

-In Google world, there is no place for thin content.
+In Google’s world, there is no place for thin content.
 These are content that are short and have very little informational value.
-Many of the articles written pre-Panda and pre-Penguin seem to be obviously written just for SEO purposes because they were usually around 100 words only.
-In post-Panda and post-Penguin time, content such as research, analysis, in-depth reports, and the like, earn good rankings.
-If you are going to write an article less than 100 words, make sure there’s a link point to not more than 3 of other related resources included.
+Many articles written pre-Panda and pre-Penguin seem to be written just for SEO purposes because they were usually around 100 words.
+In post-Panda and post-Penguin time, content such as research, analysis, in-depth reports, and the like earns good rankings.
+If you are going to write an article less than 100 words, make sure there’s a link point to not more than 3 of the other related resources included.

-Google changes how their search engines works everyday so don’t sweat.
-In my experience maintaining a solid and permanent position in Google’s SERP is highly impossible unless your site is a god-like authority site such as about.com or wikipedia.org.
-Finally its safe to say if we followed these step, we all may survive the next panda and penguin updates which I’m pretty sure will be happening soon.
-Errrr…why matt cutts? 🙂
+Google changes how its search engines work every day, so don’t sweat.
+In my experience, maintaining a solid and permanent position in Google’s SERP is highly impossible unless your site is a god-like authority site such as about.com or wikipedia.org.
+Finally, it’s safe to say if we followed these steps, we all may survive the next panda and penguin updates which I’m pretty sure will be happening soon.
+Errrr…why Matt Cutts? 🙂